d00m3dd00d/windows10-iso/README.md

 Get-Win10ISOLink:
 This function spoofs a request from a non windows device in order generate a windows 10 ISO link.
 It leverages MSFTs internal APIs and hardcoded IDs to generate the link.

-Download-Win10ISO:
-This function generates a new ISO link and downloads it to your PC

-Install-Win10FeatureUpdate:
-This function mounts a windows 10 ISO and attempts to upgrade the OS to the version of said ISO.
+See https://github.com/RFAInc/windows10-iso for installation functions.

-Example uses of the functions in this repo:
+Example uses of the function:

 # GENERATE DL LINK: